More COVID-19 testing coming to all West Virginia jails and prisons

 CHARLESTON, WV (WOWK) — The order to test every corrections inmate and employee in the state comes after an outbreak at the Huttonsville State Prison in Randolph County.
 More than 100 inmates have tested positive for COVID-19, but all of the test results are not in yet, so the count may go higher.

 “Well now all of a sudden, we’ve had an outbreak in one of the prisons and everything, so what do we do?
 We do exactly what we should do.
 And that is, run to that fire.
-And we have enough testing capability, and we’re going to test everybody in our prison facilities and everything,” said Gov. Jim Justice, R-WV.
+And we have enough testing capability, and we’re going to test everybody in our prison facilities and everything,” says West Virginia Gov. Jim Justice, R-WV.

 There is good news for the National Guardsmen and women who will be conducting those tests.
 President Trump Thursday extended funding for National Guard deployments nationwide, through mid-August.
 They were set to expire in June — that’s good news for the state which won’t have to pay them — and the latest indication more money is headed out of Washington.

-“I think that when we go back next week, we will be engaged fully, in a new package, that will include additional small business help,” said Sen. Shelley Moore Capito, R-West Virginia.
+“I think that when we go back next week, we will be engaged fully, in a new package, that will include additional small business help,” says Sen. Shelley Moore Capito, R-West Virginia.

 For local and breaking news, weather alerts, video and more, download the FREE WOWK 13 News App from the Apple App Store or the Google Play Store.